stefanjaro/data-engineering-nanodegree-capstone-project/README.md

 * Very few records (16) in the dataset contain nulls.
 * The dataset is relatively clean but we have aggregated values such as `Median Age` and `Average Household Size` that would be difficult to roll-up to a state-level.
 We may need to calculate total number of households and then divide by the total population.
 We could do the same for `Median Age` using it as a proxy for average age.
 * The city-wise data has been largely duplicated due to the presence of the population by race numbers.
 Except for `Count`, the data isn't segmented by race so it simply repeats for each race value.
 We'll need to split the race figures out and de-duplicate the remaining data before rolling it up to a state-level.
+* The table doesn't contain demographic information on every city in each state.
+As a result, our state-level aggregations will be understated.

 ### Global Land Temperature by City